kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

 default-token-qnf27         kubernetes.io/service-account-token   3         14m
 ```

 Once everything is created, Elasticsearch will go to `Running` state.
-Check that Elasticsearch is in running state,
+Check that Elasticsearch is in running state.

 ```console
 $ kubectl get es -n demo custom-elasticsearch